-During the previous reporting period the Fund focused engagement and analysis on governance and that using the abrdn ESG House Score and Equities ESG Q score as above, we avoided those companies with the worst governance practices.
+Good governance: We confirm that during the reporting period the Fund focused engagement and analysis on governance and that we avoided those companies with the worst governance practices.

 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?